memgraph/docs/docs/reference-guide/triggers.md

 sidebar_label: Triggers
 ---

-This article is a part of a series intended to showcase Memgraph's features and bring the user up to speed on developing with Memgraph.

-We highly recommend checking out the other articles from this series which are listed in our [how-to guides section](/how-to-guides/overview.md).
+*Database triggers* are integral part of most database system.
+Trigger is an procedural code that is automatically executed in response to certain events.
+Events are related to some type of change in data, such as created, updated and deleted data records.
+The trigger is often used for maintaining the integrity of the information in the database.
+For example, in a graph database, when a new property is added to the Employee node, a new Tax, Vacation, and Salary node should be created, along with the relationships between them.
+Triggers can also be used to log historical data, for example, to keep track of employees' previous salaries.

 ## Introduction

-Memgraph supports running openCypher statements after a certain event happens during transaction execution, i.e. triggers.
+Memgraph supports running openCypher statements after a certain event happens during database transaction execution, i.e. triggers.

-You can create triggers, delete them, and print them out.
-All the triggers are persisted on the disk, so no information is lost between the runs.
+You can *create*, *delete* and *print* triggers.
+All the triggers are persisted on the disk, so no information is lost on database reruns.

 ## Creating a trigger